Stakeholder Management: Building Alignment, Trust, and Transparency

-“Behind good brands lie stakeholder companies.”: – Will Hutton
+“Behind good brands lie stakeholder companies.” – Will Hutton

 According to Dan Brown